Do you want to create a DMARC record?

 Here, we have three tags: v, p, and rua which have the values DMARC1, reject, and mailto:[email protected].

-- None: No action is taken for messages failing DMARC, but aggregate reports will still be sent to you so you can monitor what’s happening to your emails.
-You may get a ‘DMARC policy not enabled” error if the policy is set to none.
+- None: No action is taken for messages failing DMARC, but reports will still be sent to you so you can monitor what’s happening to your emails.
+You may get a ‘DMARC policy not enabled’ error if the policy is set to none.

 - Quarantine: Messages failing DMARC checks are put in the junk folder of the receivers.

-There are various other option tags that you can use like pct and ruf.
+There are various other optional tags that you can use like pct and ruf.
 However, for simplicity’s sake, we won’t include these in our examples.
-You can still set up your DMARC record with just the 3 tags mentioned above.
+You can still set up your DMARC record with just 3 essential tags: v, b, and rua.

 If you’re using WP Mail SMTP to handle your WordPress emails, it’ll tell you if DMARC isn’t set up correctly on your domain.
 You might also see an error like ‘No DMARC Record Found’.